The bright red tops of the Royal Poinciana tree (Delonix Regia) are an amazing site when this colorful tree is in full bloom.

 Size and Growth

 When grown in suitable climates, the Royal Poinciana can reach over 20′ feet tall.
-It produces a large canopy with lots of shade.
+It produces a large canopy and a nice shade tree.

-If grown in a container or tub, it rarely exceeds a dozen feet.
+If grown in a container or tub, it rarely exceeds 12′ feet tall.
 To help the tree achieve a nice, round umbrella-like canopy, regular pruning is needed.